AdrienKuhn/spotify-cli/README.md

 # spotify-cli

-Spotify doesn't automatically follow artists when saving tracks.
+This CLI allows:
-This CLI allows to you sync your followed artists with your current saved tracks.
+* to you sync your followed artists with your current saved tracks (Spotify doesn't automatically follow artists when saving tracks)
+* to import a CSV file into a playlist

 ## Requirements
 * Python >=3.7